Yupʼik clothing: Tools

 Thimble (akngirnailitaq [Nelson Island, Bristol Bay], tekeq [Yukon, Egegik], curaq [Egegik], tekrun [Unaliq-Pastuliq] in Yup'ik, tekeq in Cup'ik, keniun in Cup'ig).
-Metal, ivory, or skin thimbles are worn on a seanstress's index finger to provide protection from needles.
+Metal, ivory, or skin thimbles are worn on a seamstress's index finger to provide protection from needles.
 Skin thimbles are cut from shaved or bleached skins of bearded seals.
 The shell thimbles are used by Yup'iks."

-SewingbBag or sewing box, sewing case (kakivik in Yup'ik and Cup'ik, kakiwig in Cup'ig) which held a woman's needles, thimble, sinew thread, small knife, and whetstone.
+Sewing Bag or sewing box, sewing case (kakivik in Yup'ik and Cup'ik, kakiwig in Cup'ig) which held a woman's needles, thimble, sinew thread, small knife, and whetstone.
 A woman's ability to sew and repair clothing was critical to her husband's success as well as the whole family's survival.
 A girl could only become a wife after she learned to sew.
 Men sewed repairs for themselves while out hunting.
 Iñupiaq and Yup’ik sewing kits epitomize the economy and thoughtfulness of Eskimo ingenuity with materials.

 Pattern (cuqcaun, cuqcissuun, cuqyun in Yup'ik and Cup'ik, cuqciss'un in Cup'ig; "gunsight; ruler; pattern; measuring device; measurement").
 Yup’ik pattern-makers use rectangles, squares, rhombi, and right triangles in different sizes to create a variety of interesting symmetrical patterns similar to linear frieze patterns.
 They use shapes of two contrasting colors to produce visually pleasing effects.
 The shapes derived from rectangles or squares fit together in several different ways.
 This allows people to make many different patterns using the same basic shapes.
 Yup’ik designers use linear patterns for parka borders (parka bottoms and sleeves), headbands, and boots.
 These patterns all follow a few rules.
 The pattern pieces (tumaqcaq sg [in the Yup'ik Eskimo Dictionary as tumaqcaaq] tumaqcat pl or tumartaq sg in Yup'ik) are polygon geometric shape and like patchwork.
 The hide cut in a spiral pattern producing a long narrow strip of babiche is aqsarqelleq (in Unaliq-Pastuliq Yup'ik).

 Yup'ik mathematics and science evolved to solve problems associated with living and traveling in the difficult world of the tundra.
 As a result, the human body became the center of mathematics.
 Yup'ik clothing patterns also provided a means for teaching geometry and could be used to teach literacy.
 Traditional geometric patterns on parkas were walking stories that told about legendary people, identified regions, and indicated families.
 One technique was to reproduce designs used in Yup'ik clothing and crafts in a set of geometric manipulatives to assist in teaching mathematical patterns, fractions, simple algebra, and tessellations.
 An important and common Yup’ik measure is the "knuckle", which forms the basis for constructing a square, which can be transformed into geometrically pleasing patterns that adorn squirrel parkas or become the basis of circles used for ceremonial headdresses.
 This knuckle is the middle [intermediate] phalange of the index finger and the “knuckle length” measure (not fingerbreadth) is a common unit in the Yup’ik measurement system.